Class 11 Physics: Work, Energy, And Power Online Test | Mock

 40 / 50

-40. What happens to the elastic potential energy of a spring if its spring constant is doubled?
+40. What happens to the elastic potential energy if the spring constant is halved while keeping the displacement constant?

 41 / 50